 - Contact lenses also tend to increase the chances of dry eyes, even under normal conditions.
 This is even more true in especially dry air of the airplane cabin.
 Those who wear contact lenses should consider switching to a pair of glasses during the flight to cut out this increased risk.

 - The air conditioning vent above your seat is also a source of dry air that is blown directly onto your eyes.
 Turning off this vent can do a great deal to prevent dry eyes.
+Are your eyes overworked?

 For more information about how to save yourself the discomfort of dry eyes on your next plane trip, consult our eye doctors today.